-The key management personnel of the Academy comprise the trustees and the senior management team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy was £415,000 (2020 £328,504).
+The key management personnel of the Academy comprise the Trustee and the senior management team as listed on page 1.
+The total amount of key management personnel benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy was £422,000 (2021 - £415,000).

-12. Trustees' remuneration and expenses
+11. Trustee's remuneration and expenses

-One or more trustees has been paid remuneration or has received other benefits from an employment with the Academy.
-The principal and other staff trustees only receive remuneration in respect of services they provide undertaking the roles of principal and staff members under their contracts of employment.
-The value of trustees' remuneration and other benefits was as follows:
+One or more Trustees has been paid remuneration or has received other benefits from an employment with the Academy.
+The principal and other staff Trustees only receive remuneration in respect of services they provide undertaking the roles of principal and staff members under their contracts of employment.
+The value of Trustee's remuneration and other benefits was as follows: